EvgenyChur/Project_Yandex/README.md

 <tr>
 <td><b>2</b></td>
 <td><a href="https://github.com/EvgenyChur/Project_Yandex/blob/main/Project_2.ipynb" target="_blank"><b>Borrower reliability study</b></a></td>
 <td>The client is the bank's credit department.
-We need to find out if the client's marital status and number of children affects whether the loan is repaid on time.
-The input from the bank is statistics on the repayment capacity of the clients. </td>
+We need to find out if the client's marital status and number of children affects whether the loan is repaid on time.</td>
 <td><b>pandas</b>, <b>numpy</b></td>
 <tr>
 <td><b>3</b></td>
 <td><a href="https://github.com/EvgenyChur/Project_Yandex/blob/main/Project_3.ipynb" target="_blank"><b>Researching advertisements for flats</b></a></td>
-<td>You have at your disposal data from Yandex.Real Estate - an archive of advertisements for flats for sale in St. Petersburg and neighbouring localities for several years.
-You need to learn how to determine the market value of properties.
-Your task is to set the parameters. </td>
+<td>The Yandex.Real Estate server give you an archive data of sale flat advertisements in St. Petersburg and Leningradskay region for several years.
+You have to determine the market value of properties and get the parameters affecting on the price of flats. </td>
 <td><b>pandas</b>, <b>numpy</b>, <b>matplotlib</b>, <b>seaborn</b>, <b>warnings</b>, <b>datetime</b></td>
 <tr>
 </table>